chocolatey/choco-wiki/CreatePackages.md

 1. [Nuspec](https://github.com/chocolatey/chocolateytemplates/blob/master/_templates/chocolatey/__NAME__.nuspec) - [Nuspec Reference](http://docs.nuget.org/docs/reference/nuspec-reference)
 1. [[chocolateyInstall.ps1|ChocolateyInstallPS1]] - check out the [[helper reference|HelpersReference]]
-1. any tools to include (it is highly suggested that you are the author in this case or you have the right to [[distribute files|Legal]]).
+1. any application files to include (it is highly suggested that you are the author in this case or you have the right to [[distribute files|Legal]]).
 EXE files in the package/downloaded to package folder from chocolateyInstall.ps1 will get a link to the command line.

 There is a video showing the creation of a package: [http://www.youtube.com/watch?v=Wt_unjS_SUo](http://www.youtube.com/watch?v=Wt_unjS_SUo)
 The video is a bit outdated in showing the contents of the chocolateyInstall.ps1.
 Have a look at what the [chocolateyInstall.ps1](https://github.com/ferventcoder/nugetpackages/blob/master/windirstat/tools/chocolateyInstall.ps1) looks like now: